 The colorful, linear leaves of New Zealand flaxes are sure to leave an impression on any gardener.
-Plants shoot up 2 to 12 feet tall as they display their bronze, green, and sometimes cream-variegated foliage
+Plants shoot up 2 feet to 12 feet tall as they display their bronze, green, and sometimes cream-variegated foliage.

 (Eryngium spp. and cvs.)

 For something a little different, look to sea hollies to add some zip.
-They not only come in a vast array of forms and textures but also don’t mind soggy ground.
-Plants can grow from 6 to 48 inches tall and exude the most spikiness when in bloom.
+Not only do they come in a vast array of forms and textures, but they also don’t mind soggy ground.
+Plants can grow from 6 inches to 48 inches tall and exude the most spikiness when in bloom.

 (Hesperaloe spp. and cvs.)

 Closely related to agaves, hesperaloes sport narrow, almost grasslike leaves.
-Growing 112 to 5 feet tall, these plants are suitable for beds and containers.
+Growing 1½ feet to 5 feet tall, these plants are suitable for beds and containers.
 They attract hummingbirds in summer with their coral-hued and yellow flowers.

 (Yucca spp. and cvs.)

 Yucca is a big genus with many fabulous plants to choose from.
 Its starburst forms range from 12-inch-tall spheres to 10-foot-tall trunked specimens.
-While their lanceshaped leaves usually have a touch of bluegray, some varieties offer verigated folliage.
+While their lance-shaped leaves usually have a touch of blue-gray, some varieties offer variegated foliage.